 Cool the cooked green lentils to room temperature

-Massage them together for a minute or two, so the lentil release some liquid.
+Massage them together for a minute or two, so the lentils release some liquid

 Cut a piece of greaseproof paper or cling film to fit over the surface and then weigh down with a glass weight (a small jar filled with water that fits inside your big jar is perfect!)